xit0c/mapbox-plugin-offline/README.md

 )
 ```

-Then, togheter with an [OfflineRegionDefinition](https://docs.mapbox.com/android/maps/overview/offline/#defining-a-region) and an optional [metadata](https://docs.mapbox.com/android/maps/overview/offline/#metadata) `ByteArray`, use it to create an `OfflineDownloadOptions`
+Then, together with an [OfflineRegionDefinition](https://docs.mapbox.com/android/maps/overview/offline/#defining-a-region) and an optional [metadata](https://docs.mapbox.com/android/maps/overview/offline/#metadata) `ByteArray`, use it to create an `OfflineDownloadOptions`

 ```kotlin
 val offlineDownloadOptions = OfflineDownloadOptions(